Celtic68/grbUniformOrdering/WeeklyReflection.md

 implement the one to one annotations for Hibernate.
 I took the user name and password from the User table and moved them to the Role table and replaced them with a foreign key id.
 I then created two test cases in the RoleDaoTest class to test that relationship.

+After discussion with Paula, I need to rework the one to one since user name has to be on both tables.
+I was able to get this done and tested on 10/3.